clellmann/particle-kriging/README.md

 docker volume create airflow-postgresql-volume docker volume create airflow-results
 ```
+> Alternatively for results storing, it is also possible to use host volumes where files shall be stored.
+Must be then adapted in the `volume` sections in `docker-compose.yml` and `docker-compose-CeleryExecutor.yml`.

 After the images are created the airflow composition must be run.
 For the Local Executor run